binaryage/chromex/readme.md

 This library is auto-generated.
 Current version was **generated on 2018-04-06** from [**Chromium @ 2896ec3**](https://chromium.googlesource.com/chromium/src.git/+/2896ec3f8bdb1d499f825aa79484c9a57064ef20).

 Looking for a nightly version?
-Check out [**nightly branch**](https://github.com/binaryage/chromex/tree/nightly) which gets updated nightly if there were any new API changes.
+Check out [**nightly branch**](https://github.com/binaryage/chromex/tree/nightly) which gets updated if there are any new API changes.

 #### Chromex provides idiomatic ClojureScript interface